 Started in 1999, the festival formerly known as the Bend Winterfest has become one of Oregon's largest winter festivals.
 In the shadow of the eastern Cascade Mountains and along the banks of the Deschutes River, Oregon Winterfest in the city of Bend includes the Snow Warriors challenging outdoor obstacle course, kids' activities organized by the Oregon Museum of Science and Industry, artisan fire pits, snow sculptures, and a wine walk.

 Ullr Fest and International Snow Sculpture Championships

 Ullr Fest and the International Snow Sculpture Championships are canceled in 2020–2021.
 Ullr Fest returns in December 2021 and the International Snow Sculpture Championship returns in January 2022.

 Breckenridge Resort in Colorado is known worldwide as a prime skiing destination, but it's also the site of the yearly International Snow Sculpture Championships, which sees expert sculpting teams from as far away as Mongolia and Latvia compete to see who can construct a work of art from a simple block of packed snow.
 Pair that with Breckenridge's Ullr Fest, a Viking inspired week of fun and winter games, that typically overlaps the timing for the sculpture competition.

 Newport Winter Festival

-Mid-February, Newport, Rhode Island.
-Rhode Island's classiest city, Newport has been the site of "New England's Largest Winter Extravaganza" since the late 1980s.
-More than 150 events, from a chili cook-off to a children's fair to a "Beatlemania" concert, are planned for the yearly 10-day event.
-There are also ice sculpting and sand castle competitions during the carnival.
+One of Rhode Island's classiest cities, the coastal town of Newport has been the site of the Newport Winter Festival, "New England's Largest Winter Extravaganza," since the late 1980s.
+The 10-day festival is filled with a wide range of over 150 individual events, from a chili cook-off to a children's fair to a "Beatlemania" concert.
+There are also ice sculpting and sandcastle making competitions during the carnival.